 To do this, go to Pages in the WordPress admin and view the page called 'Document Library'.
 Rename this to something else like 'PDF Library' if you like.

 You can then go to Documents → Settings → Document Libraries and tweak the settings to customize the PDF library.
-For example, you can choose which columns of data to include, and whether to structure the PDF library into folders based on their categories.
-You can also add filter dropdowns to help people to find PDF's by category or tag.
+For example, you can choose either a table layout, or a tiled grid like the one in the image above.
+You can choose what data to display about each PDF, and whether to structure the PDF library into folders based on their categories.
+You can also add filter dropdowns to help people to find PDFs by category or tag.

 Depending on the type of PDF documents your library contains, you may wish to create a password protected PDF library to secure the files and ensure only those authorized for access can read them.